hisroar/NNonHexiwear/README.md

 Once you have a .pd file, try putting it on Hexiwear using [HexiwearHARExample/].

+For guidance on how to set up the environment for running Tensorflow, check out [HAR_TF_Example/] For guidance on how to set up an Mbed project from scratch, check out [HexiwearHARExample/].

 ### Possible TODOs

  - Add more data to the data collection, and collect it without needing serial (BLE?).